MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-chat-overview.md

 > [!NOTE]
 > - The effectiveness of prompts depends on the quality and structure of your CRM data.
 Sales Chat generates responses based on your data, so maintaining a strong data foundation is essential.
-> - For prompts related to previous meetings, ensure that customer meetings are scheduled in Teams by Copilot for Sales users and that, at a minimum, a transcription is generated.
+> - For prompts related to previous meetings, ensure that customer meetings are scheduled in Teams by Sales app users and that, at a minimum, a transcription is generated.
 > - You are encouraged to try prompts beyond the provided samples to discover additional capabilities.

 ## Getting started